 Atlas is still silent.
 Watching the skies.
 Looking for the purple, expecting for its hues to tame the burning white.
 Checking for Esther’s integrity, and for his own.

 “You ran my cron.
 Of a magnificent manner.
 It was my first cron to run.
 How about you?”

 “I’ve been ran by Enoch, told you, when he seeded me.
 Now I ran your cron for you to provide.
 And, wow, have you provided!!
 Let me call this new, still burning, planet with your name: Atlas.
 Let me bring you the actual news: before running your next cron (a milder one, I promise) I’ll be giving birth to six pairs of twins (girl and boy).”

-“Let me get it straight: the Enochites are to inherit Terra Firma while the Atlassians will inherit the new planet, Atlas, that orbits the Polar configuration on the equatorial plane of Terra Firma.”
+“Let me get it straight: some of them are to inherit Terra Firma while some of them will inherit the new planet, Atlas, that orbits the Polar configuration on the equatorial plane of Terra Firma.”

-“Who can tell, my little cron, who can tell… Oh, yes, one thing I’ll tell you: let’s call your race by the name of Atlanteans, shall we?”
+“Who can tell, my little cron, who can tell… Oh, yes, one thing I’ll tell you: let’s call your side of this race by the name of Atlanteans, shall we?”